paulycloud/ml_portfolio/02_BigQuery_ML/01_logistic_regression/05_chicago_crime_arrest_prediction/readme.md

-# 05: How to use a logistic classification regression model to predict arrests on Chicago Crime data using  BigQueryML
+# 05: How to use a logistic classification model to predict arrests on Chicago Crime data using  BigQueryML

 The pupose of this project is to use a binary logistic regression model in BigQuery ML to make a binary prediction (yes/no) for arrests in the Chicago Crime Data set Census Dataset from 2001 to 2023.